 The Olomouc Town Hall is a symbol of the city, for more than six centuries it decorates the Upper Square just beside the Holy Trinity Column.
 The Town Hall is impressive from the outside and the inside.

 My advice is to end your visit at the Town Hall a few minutes before midday.
 At 12pm the Astronomical Clock goes off and I’m sure you don’t want to miss the action.
-It’s a unique clock, completely different from the famous one in Prague.
+It’s a very unique clock, completely different from the famous one in Prague.
 Olomouc Astronomical Clock dates back to the 50’s with a socialist realism design.
 The Communist Astronomical Clock is definitely one of the most unique things to see in Olomouc.

 St. Wenceslas Square, Olomouc Castle & the Archdiocesan Museum of Olomouc